 photograph the Spitfire in elegant flight right next to you.
 The cabin configuration of the Rapide means that every passenger gets a window seat, so you will all have plenty of opportunity to

-take some breathtaking photos of this iconic aircraft that, along with RAF Duxford, played such an important role in the Battle of Britain and World War 2.
+take some breathtaking photos of this iconic aircraft that, along with RAF Duxford, played such an important role in the Battle of Britain and the Second World War.

 After your Spitfire flight you have the rest of the day to enjoy the many aircraft, which includes the Avro Lancaster, Hawker Hurricane and Avro Vulcan, on display at the IWM Duxford.

 Complimentary same-day entry to the museum is offered to all those who have been on these very special Duxford flights.